U.S. meeting on Huawei, China policy still on for Thursday despite Trump tweets -sources

 The president's comments came after weekend reports by Reuters and other news media that the government was considering whether to stop General Electric Co GE.N from further supplying engines for a new Chinese passenger jet.

-The potential restriction on the engine sales - possibly along with limits on other components for Chinese commercial aircraft such as flight control systems made by Honeywell International Inc HON.N - would have been the latest move in the battle between the world's two largest economies over trade and technology.
+"Things have been put on my desk that have nothing to do with national security, including chipmakers," Trump said on Tuesday.

+Huawei was placed on a trade blacklist in May 2019 over national security concerns.
+That forced some companies to seek a special license from the U.S. government to sell to the world's top telecoms equipment maker.
+But many supply chains remained beyond the reach of U.S. authorities, frustrating China hawks and spurring the flurry of proposals to expand controls.

-(Reporting by Mike Stone, Alexandra Alper and Karen Freifeld; Editing by Tom Brown)
+(Reporting by Mike Stone, Alexandra Alper and Karen Freifeld; Editing by Tom Brown and Leslie Adler)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))